lksmllr/39-Inf-NP-Abschlussprojekt/README.md

 # USAGE

 Clone this repo to a directory on your device.

-Make sure that Flask is installed.
+Make sure that Flask is installed

-Type "pip3 install Flask"
+- pip3 install Flask

 # USAGE: ThinClient_server

+## Development

+Inside the top directory of '/thinClient_server' run

+- export FLASK_APP=thinClient_server
+- export FLASK_ENV=development

+Initialize the database by running

+- flask init-db

+Now you can run the flask server by running

+- flask run

+This will start the server in debug mode.

+## Real

-Inside the top directory of '/thinClient_server' run:
+Inside the top directory of '/thinClient_server' run

-"export FLASK_APP=thinClient_server",
-"export FLASK_ENV=development"
+- export FLASK_APP=thinClient_server

 Initialize the database by running:

-"flask init-db"
+- flask init-db

 Now you can run the flask server by running:

-"flask run"
+- flask run

 This will start the server.

 # USAGE: ThinClient_client

-Inside where ever you copy the client script run:
+Inside where ever you copy the client script run

-"chmod a+x thinClient_client.py"
+- chmod a+x thinClient_client.py

 You can than start the client shell with:

-"./thinClient_client.py"
+- ./thinClient_client.py

+### Note

+If you would like to change the installation directory change the global variable in thinClient_client.py